ajroach42/ajroach42.github.io/_posts/2017-12-19-life-and-work-in-2018.md

 But, of course, none of these things is particularly reliable, and several of them (specifically "part-time remote work") are far to vague to actually be useful.
 Also, most of those things are centered around the near/mid future, the next 5-7 years durring which we are paying off our new home and generally reducing our expenses and saving as much money as possible.
 Our ideas of revenue generation/requirements will change dramatically in the interviening time, so this is a topic I expect to revist often.

 There's still a lot of work to do in terms of solidifying my ideas on revenue generation, and turning them in to actionable items, so I expect I'll keep talking about this as time goes on.

-If it get's boring, let me know.
-I can move it somewhere else.
+Specifically, look out for more conversation around Revenue Generation, Low-Power/Solarpunk Tech, and details on off-grid living as they develop.
+I may eventually spin that content off in to it's own blog.
+Let's see how it goes.

+Aynway, thanks for reading.
+[Join in the coversation on Mastodon](https://retro.social/@ajroach42), and let me know what you think, what's worked for you, and in exactly what ways I'm oversimplifying things.

+Until next time,